Welcome to Tanglewood & Overton Park

 Overton Park is the heart of the community, a linear green space with tennis courts and trails that runs alongside Tanglewood Elementary.
 It’s a peaceful natural oasis that’s still just a few minutes from Downtown and West 7th.
 Colonial Country Club and the Fort Worth Zoo are right around the corner.

 Educational quality is a top priority here, and the reason that many families move into the area.
-And it’s not just Tanglewood Elementary; McLean Middle School and Paschal High School are also highly ranked.
+And it’s not just Tanglewood and Overton Park Elementary; McLean Middle School and Paschal High School are also highly ranked.

 Modest and minimalist; mostly ranch-style homes plus some mid-century designs and colonials.
 Houses are generally low-slung and single-story, although it’s possible to find two-story options as well.
 Lots are large and lawns are beautiful.
 Home styles vary greatly, and so do the prices.

-The neighborhood’s understated architecture complements its quiet character and family-first personality—although you will also see shiny, supersize new builds on lots where historic homes have been razed.
+The neighborhood’s understated architecture complements its quiet character and family-first personality—although you will also see shiny, supersize new builds on lots where the original homes have been razed.
 A close proximity to TCU helps to stabilize property values and ensures a proliferation of purple when football season arrives.

 Leafy trees and trails, top-notch schools, and a genuine sense of community.
 Gracious neighbors, safe streets, and abundant parks create a near-perfect setting for raising a family.